The Certainty of Interconnectedness

 manufacture our clothing, write our books and shape our thinking – in fact we are connected to

-Reality of phenomena is examined and described by science, revealing the interconnectedness of properties of various objects.
-Any law in science can be regarded as an expression of Interconnectedness of the factors appearing in the description of the law.
 Yet the concept of interconnectedness was not given consideration nor was a focus of interest in Western philosophy.
-Among some views on the subject, one of the 17th century philosophical insights was the principle of 'the unity of all that exists', as Spinoza suggested, (**), which comes close to the essence of interconnectedness, however his views were not widely celebrated.
+Among some views on the subject, one of the 17th century philosophical insights was the principle of 'the unity of all that exists', as Spinoza suggested, (2), which comes close to the essence of interconnectedness, however his views were not widely celebrated.

-Western philosophy valued Dualism of objects rather than their 'connectedness'.
+Western philosophy valued Dualism of objects, their distinction and separation - rather than their 'connectedness'.
 Interconnectedness, however, does not deny distinction of identities of observed objects.
-Observed objects are distinct and unique in their identity, yet they manifest a mutually connected existence engulfing them together.
-This concept may seem similar to Monism, except that Monism advocates one substance, while interconnectedness (of two objects) accepts the twoness of distinct objects, but regards them as “two-but-inseparable”.
+Observed objects are distinct and unique, yet they manifest a mutually connected existence engulfing them together.
+This concept may seem similar to Monism, except that Monism advocates "one substance", while interconnectedness (of two objects) accepts the twoness of distinct objects, but regards them as “two-but-inseparable”.
 Nonduality is another expression of Interconnectedness.

 Nonduality: the essence of Interconnectedness

-The essence of nonduality lies in the view that uniqueness of objects does not necessitate their separateness (from other objects or phenomena) – not even from those being their opposites.
-In his book on Nondualism, (***), Todd Lorentz mentions:
+The essence of Nonduality lies in the view that uniqueness of objects does not necessitate their separateness (from other objects or phenomena) – not even from those being their opposites.
+In his book on Nondualism, (3), Todd Lorentz mentions:

 “The first aspect of nonduality necessarily involves the notion that it is logically incoherent